PuttingTheDnDInTDD/EverCraft-Kata/README.markdown

 ### Feature: A Character can gain experience when attacking

-As a character I want to accumulate experience points when I attack my enemies so that I can earn bragging rights at the tavern
+As a character I want to accumulate experience points (xp) when I attack my enemies so that I can earn bragging rights at the tavern

 - When a successful attack occurs, the character gains 10 experience points